Policy last updated

 Secondary school aged students are considered mature minors for the purposes of leaving class to attend onsite appointments.
 This is only for the purpose of leaving class to attend an appointment.

-Schools should also:
+Schools may also:

 - work closely with Smile Squad to establish processes for managing student examinations and treatment